Merkoba/Meltdown/README.md

 Profiles have independent configs and data.

-To launch with a different profile use the `--profile` arugment.
+To launch with a different profile use the `--profile` argument.

 For example: `---profile dev`.